ishant005/How-well-do-you-know-me/README.md

 # How-well-do-you-know-me
-It is a CLI app.It will test your person's knowledge about me
+It is a CLI app.It will test person's knowledge about me